EFForg/https-everywhere/CONTRIBUTING.md

 To submit changes, open a pull request from our [GitHub repository](https://github.com/efforg/https-everywhere).

 HTTPS Everywhere is maintained by a limited set of staff and volunteers.
 Please be mindful that we may take a while before we're able to review your contributions.

+## I Want To Fix My Site

+**"I want to get an SSL certificate"**

+To get an SSL certificate, as an option, you can go to [Let's Encrypt](https://letsencrypt.org/) and get a free certificate.

+**"I have an SSL certificate, but it's not configured properly"**

+Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get results on what is wrong/insecure about your site, as well as tips and directions on how to fix those issues.

+**"How do I get on the HSTS Preload list?"**

+In order to do this, you must have an SSL certicate correctly installed and your site redirecting to HTTPS.
+As well as meet a few extra requirements for the [`HTTP Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header.
+To view "how close" your site is for HSTS preloading, scan your site [here](https://hstspreload.org/).

 * * *